segiITU/dtu_mlops_group32_project/reports/README.md

 >
 > Answer:

 We initialized the project with the MLOps-specific cookiecutter template.
-We have removed the /notebooks folder as we have not created any notebooks to showcase this project as well as the /dockerfiles folder as all our dockerfiles were added to the root dir for ease of access.
-Other than that, we have have been committed to the project structure which was provided with the template as we have found that this structure is very good for maintaining a structured MLOps project with its dedicated /src, /data, /tests and /models folders being particularly useful.
+We have removed the ``notebooks/`` folder as we have not created any notebooks to showcase this project, as well as the ``dockerfiles/`` folder as all our dockerfiles were added to the root directory for ease of access.
+Other than that, we have have been committed to the project structure which was provided with the template, as we have found that this structure is very good for maintaining a structured MLOps project with its dedicated ``src/``, ``data/``, ``tests/`` and ``models/`` folders being particularly useful.
 The template scripts and the sub-directories which were also provided in the template have also been very useful, and we have largely used these as a starting point for our project.

 ### Question 6